gwen-interpreter/gwen/doc/START.md

 equivalent behavioral specification in the form of a plain text feature file.

-Create the following _BasicMath.feature_ file in the _gwen.sample_ package in the _src/main/resources_ folder:
+Create the following _BasicMath.feature_ file in the _features/sample/math_
+folder:

 _BasicMath.feature_
 ```